rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta/index.md

 ### :octicons-goal-16: 1.1 **Lab Objective**

-The objective of this lab is to import network devices and their configurations into Netbox from Zabbix, in addition to demonstrating the basic operation of OSPF routing between two routers connected in a ring and monitored via SNMP.
+The objective of this lab is to import network devices and their configurations into Netbox from Zabbix, as well as demonstrate the basic operation of OSPF routing between two routers connected in a ring and monitored via SNMP.

 ### :material-lan: 1.2 **Lab Topology**
-Below is the topology in image format, representing the routers, servers and their connections.
+Below is the topology in image format, representing the routers, servers, and their connections.

 ![Topologia.svg](../../../../../../../img/labs_imgs/Topologia_discovery_lab.svg)

 The routers are configured with the following technologies:

 - **OSPF (Open Shortest Path First)**: Used for dynamic routing in the network, allowing routers to exchange information about routes and topology updates.
-- **SNMP (Simple Network Management Protocol)**: Used for network monitoring and management, allowing access to telemetry information from devices.
+- **SNMP (Simple Network Management Protocol)**: Used for network monitoring and management, allowing access to device telemetry information.
 ---

 ## :octicons-search-16: **2.
 Applications**